home-assistant-libs/zwave-js-server-python/README.md

 Schema 48 adds typed access-control helpers exposed via the `AccessControlAPI`
 wrapper:

-- `node.access_control` — shortcut for the root endpoint API.
+- `node.access_control`: shortcut for the root endpoint API.
-- `endpoint.access_control` — API for a specific endpoint.
+- `endpoint.access_control`: API for a specific endpoint.
 - Call `await endpoint.access_control.async_is_supported()` before using other methods.
 - Credential payloads accept `str | bytes`; binary credentials are converted to